yashsandu-NBS/nbs-mentored-project/evidence/report.md

 ### Build Logs
 The screenshots have been taken for Build Logs.
 Filename:
 - NBS Mentored Project Console Output
+- Docker-Compose Service 1, 2, 3, 4 Logs
+- Push Logs
+- Ansible Logs
+- build.sh

+Build Logs are very important to debug the code.
+These logs are obtained from Jenkins Console Output.
+DevOps Engineers can provide the relevant information to their Security Engineers on what needs to be fixed.
+DevOps tools such as Jenkins really help to make that process easy and efficient.

 Other relevant screenshots:
 - VM Containers
 - Nexus
 - Jenkins Dashboard

-Build Logs are very important to debug the code.
-These logs are obtained from Jenkins Console Output.
-DevOps Engineers can provide the relevant information to their Security Engineers on what needs to be fixed.
-DevOps tools such as Jenkins really help to make that process easy and efficient.
+All are working successfully.

 ### Security Risks
 - SonarQube Issues Page